robt23/gains-and-losses/README.md

 # gains-and-losses
-Options trading, algorithmic trading, blackjack, poker, game theory, all in one place.
+Algorithmic trading, blackjack, poker, game theory, all in one place.

 I watch YouTube videos and read books about these things instead of doing homework; this is my documentation of research in the above fields, code implentation to explore more.

-Options Trading / Day Trading
-- options pricing & trading strategy

 Algorithmic / Quantitative Trading